 5.2 AirHelp provides Justice as a Service free of charge unless AirHelp is successful in collecting Flight Compensation.
-If AirHelp is successful AirHelp Payment Processing Entity will transfer the agreed part of the Flight Compensation to the Client, subject only to fees that may apply pursuant to the Price List.
-If AirHelp is successful, but the Flight Compensation and/or attorney’s fees, court fees, interest or similar has been transferred directly from the airline to the Client, the Client will without unreasonable delay transfer AirHelp’s fees pursuant to the Price List and the received attorney’s fees, court fees, interest or similar, if any, to AirHelp.
+If AirHelp is successful AirHelp will transfer the agreed part of the Flight Compensation to the Client, subject only to fees that may apply pursuant to the Price List.
+Court fees and attorney’s fees will be offset from any payments transferred to AirHelp in the name of the Client.
+If AirHelp is successful, but the Flight Compensation and/or attorney’s fees, court fees, interest or similar has been transferred directly from the airline to the Client, the Client will be invoiced and commits to without unreasonable delay transfer AirHelp’s fees pursuant to the Price List and the received attorney’s fees, court fees, interest or similar, if any, to AirHelp.

-5.3 Payment of the agreed part of the Flight Compensation to the Client will be done pursuant to the options in the Price List by AirHelp Payment Processing Entity.
+5.3 Payment of the agreed part of the Flight Compensation to the Client will be done pursuant to the options in the Price List by AirHelp.

-5.5 When AirHelp Payment Processing Entity, has paid the agreed Flight Compensation pursuant to the instruction of and method selection by the Client, AirHelp shall not be liable for:
+5.5 When AirHelp has paid the agreed Flight Compensation pursuant to the instruction of and method selection by the Client, AirHelp shall not be liable for:

 i) checks, prepaid debit cards, credit cards and similar lost in transit to the Client;